Ocead/timestamping/README.md

 ### Configuring a new TSA

-You can configure an arbitrary number of individual TSA for each repository.
+You can configure an arbitrary number of individual TSAs for each repository.
 To configure a new timestamping server for a repository where this software is installed to, do the following steps:

 1. Check out the branch specified through `ts.branch.prefix` (`sig-` by default).<br/>